tikv/website/content/docs/4.0/tasks/try/docker-stack.md

 Communication between TiKV, PD, and any services which use TiKV is done via gRPC.
 We provide clients for [several languages](../../reference/clients/introduction/), and this guide will briefly show you how to use the Rust client.

 Using Docker, you'll create pair of persistent services `tikv` and `pd` and learn to manage them easily.
 Then you'll write a simple Rust client application and run it from your local host.
-Finally, you'll learn how to quicky teardown and bring up the services, and review some basic limitations of this configuration.
+Finally, you'll learn how to quickly teardown and bring up the services, and review some basic limitations of this configuration.

 {{< figure
     src="/img/docs/getting-started-docker.svg"